 Our 9 Favorite Board Games to Play Head-to-Head

 Head-to-head, energetic (and a maybe just a little over-competitive) two player matches are when board games really come alive.
 There are fewer people to organize and get clued up on the rules and the games start to take on a life of their own when you play the same person regularly.
 You start to understand the way they think and recognize their moves – but the tricky thing is they start to recognize the same things about you too!

 If you spend a lot of time with a roommate, friend or partner then it’s worth finding a great game for two people to play.
 Whether you’re both off traveling the world and need to pass some time or are getting a little tired of cold winter days sat in front of the TV, a two-payer game is the perfect way to have some fun together.

-If you’re fans of word-games, nothing beats a game of Bananagrams.
-It’s a race to build connecting words out of letter tiles, and the tough part is that every time someone finishes you need to draw another letter and fit that in (until they all run out).
+If you’re a fan of word-games, nothing beats a game of Bananagrams Duel.
+It’s a two player race to build connecting words out of dice with letters on them.
 It’s not just about having a good vocabulary, it’s about speed, strategy and a little bit of luck!
-Games usually last 10-20 minutes and it comes in a fun travel-size banana pouch.
+Games usually last 10-20 minutes and it comes in a fun travel-size banana case.

 Imagine Monopoly without the board.
 Now imagine it actually works for two players and doesn’t go on forever.
 OK, now mix in a little bit of Uno.
 That’s Monopoly Deal – all the competitiveness and fun of Monopoly but played with cards instead.
 Games usually last around 10-20 minutes and end with one player absolutely annihilating the other one.
 Travel-sized and comes in a small hard case.